S0urC10ud/SmarthomeProductManagement/README.md

 This should result in the ability to use the relationship in the DB.

 ### Why is the Licence-Number not the PK of Services?
-It is assumed that different companies could refer to different Services in various ways so that the same licence number could **in the future** be used for multiple services.
+It is assumed, that different companies could refer to different Services in various ways so that the same licence number could **in the future** be used for multiple services.
 Thus, an ID, which is definitely unique, is used.

 ### Why is a Many-To-Many-Relationship used for Products and Services?
 Imagine a customer having many sites, which use the same licences and are all moddeled as different controllers.
 Hence, it is convenient to be able to assign excactly the same Services to multiple Products as well - it can be disabled for all of them and the expiry-date will be synchronized easilly.